vito-royeca/ManaKit/README.md

 The singleton `ManaKit` class provides API methods for setting up the Core Data database, getting images embedded in the framework, and a lot more.

-Set up Manakit in your app delegate class:
+Set up ManaKit in your app delegate class:

 ````
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {